 Genome Annotation and BLAST

 Three full genome-length Nobecovirus contigs returned from IDseq (two from R. madagascariensis and one from P. rufus) were aligned with Nobecovirus homologs from GenBank (see ‘Phylogenetic Analysis’) and annotated in the program Geneious Prime (2020.0.5).
 We then used NCBI BLAST and BLASTx to query identity of our full length recovered genomes and their respective translated proteins to publicly available sequences in GenBank (74).
-We queried identity to reference sequences for four previously described Nobecovirus strains (accession numbers: xx (HKU9), xx (GCCDC1), xx (GX2018), and xx (Eidolon helvum sequences), as well as to the top BLAST hit overall.
-In one instance where a putative gene recovered no hits to homologs via BLASTx, we instead queried the HHPred interactive server for protein and homology detection (75).
+We queried identity to reference sequences for four previously described Nobecovirus strains (accession numbers: MG762674 (HKU9), NC_030886 (GCCDC1), MK211379 (GX2018), and NC_048212 (Eidolon helvum sequences), as well as to the top BLAST hit overall.
+In instances where a putative gene recovered no hits to homologs via BLASTx, we instead queried the HHPred interactive server for protein and homology detection (75).

 Phylogenetic Analysis